Goose vs OpenCode (2026)

 Pros

-- ✓Fully open-source under Apache 2.0 with Linux Foundation governance — code is auditable, forkable, self-hostable, and protected by foundation governance, removing procurement and vendor-lock concerns that block proprietary AI agent tools
+- ✓Fully open-source under Apache 2.0 with Linux Foundation governance: code is auditable, forkable, and self-hostable with foundation governance protecting against vendor lock-in concerns that block proprietary AI agent tools at security-conscious organizations.

-- ✓BYOK model with 30+ LLM support — pay only for actual API usage rather than subscriptions, materially cheaper at moderate use than Cursor or Copilot, with full flexibility to switch between Claude, GPT, Gemini, and local models
+- ✓BYOK model with 30+ LLM support: pay only for actual API usage rather than subscriptions, materially cheaper at moderate use than Cursor or Copilot, with full flexibility to switch between Claude, GPT, Gemini, and local models per task.

 Limitations

-- ⚠Less mature commercial support than proprietary alternatives — open-source community development means support depends on GitHub Issues responsiveness rather than contracted SLAs, which is a constraint for organizations needing enterprise support guarantees
+- ⚠No commercial support or SLA: open-source community development means support depends on GitHub Issues and Discord responsiveness rather than contracted uptime guarantees, a hard constraint for organizations needing enterprise support commitments.

-- ⚠No commercial compliance certifications — community-driven development hasn't pursued SOC 2, HIPAA, or other certifications, which is a hard constraint for regulated industries that require certified vendors
+- ⚠No compliance certifications: community-driven development has not pursued SOC 2, HIPAA, or other certifications, which is a hard constraint for regulated industries that require certified vendors regardless of technical capability.

-- ⚠BYOK API costs require active management — users must monitor LLM API spending, configure billing limits, and handle rate limit errors themselves, more operational overhead than fixed-subscription tools that bundle API costs
+- ⚠BYOK API costs require active management: users must monitor LLM API spending across providers, configure billing limits, and handle rate limit errors themselves, more operational overhead than fixed-subscription tools that bundle API costs into a flat monthly fee.

 OpenCode